Antibody Validation Strategies: CiteAb introductory guides

 It is essential, therefore, that the antibody you use in your experiment is specific, and can therefore generate reproducible results.

-Ensuring this will undoubtedly save you time and money further down the line – ultimately accelerating your research progress.
+Doing so will save you time and money further down the line.
+This ultimately accelerates your research progress.

 - Skye and the CiteAb team